lukasz-staniszewski/football-frame-classifier/README.md

     If you are using pytorch 1.1 or higher, install tensorboard by 'pip install tensorboard>=1.14.0'.

-    Otherwise, you should install tensorboardx.
-Follow installation guide in [TensorboardX](https://github.com/lanpa/tensorboardX).

 2. **Run training**

     Make sure that `tensorboard` option in the config file is turned on.